-Saudi crown prince warns of escalation with Iran, prefers political solution
+Saudi crown prince warns of escalation with Iran

 Asked about prominent women activists who have been detained on charges related to human rights work and tarred by local media as traitors, including Loujain al-Hathloul, MbS said: laws “must be respected, until they are reformed.”

-Trump has resisted congressional efforts to block U.S. arms sales to Saudi Arabia.

-MbS also repeated a Saudi call for Iran to halt its support for Houthi forces in Yemen and said he was open to “all initiatives for a political solution” to end the war there.

-Additional reporting by Stephen Kalin in Riyadh; Editing by Peter Cooney, Editing by William Maclean
+Additional reporting by Stephen Kalin in Riyadh; Editing by Peter Cooney, William Maclean and Giles Elgood